-NBF Received the Top "Green Star" Rating with "5 Star" Evaluation in the Global Real Estate Sustainability Benchmark (GRESB) Survey
+NBF Received a "Green Star" Rating (the most Superior Evaluation) in the Global Real Estate Sustainability Benchmark (GRESB) Survey

-In the 2016 assessment, the following initiatives of NBF were highly appreciated in both dimensions of "Management and Policy" and "Implementation and Measurement" as sustainability efforts, and NBF received a "Green Star" rating, the most superior rating, for the second consecutive year.
-NBF also received a "5 Star", the highest among 1-5 rating, based on its overall GRESB Score.
+In the 2017 Assessment, the following initiatives of NBF were highly evaluated in both dimensions of "Management and Policy" and "Implementation and Measurement" as sustainability efforts, and NBF received a "Green Star" rating, the most superior rating, for the third consecutive year.
+NBF also received a "4 Star," based on its overall GRESB Score ranking.